pingcap/dm/docs/RFCS/20211008_dml_execution_optimization.md

 DELETE + DELETE => X
 ```

-Now we can then compact all DMLs with the same primary and unique key to a single DML (INSERT/UPDATE/DELETE), which can be executed in parallel since they all have different primary and unique keys.
+Now we can then compact all DMLs with the same primary key to a single DML (INSERT/UPDATE/DELETE), and output them in the original order.

 > **Notice**
 >